-Generator - Data Release Matrix M14D - Attachment J PJM for the follo (Transmission Owner) requests the following data from PJM for the following unit(s) of (Generation Owner).
-PJM for the following unit(s) of (Generation Owner).
+Generator - Data Release Matrix M14D - Attachment J

+PJM for the following unit(s) of \\\\\\ (Transmission Owner) requests the following data from (Generation Owner).

 An "X" marked in (the Real Time MW, Real Time MVAR, Unit Status, Reactive Capability or Scheduled Outage Data column) indicates that the Transmission Owner requests such data for reliability purposes.
-Specific unit parameters being requested for restoration planning purposes should be listed in the Parameter Data column. □ Check this box the unit is identified in a Transmission Owner's restoration plan Generator Unit Name Real Time MW Real Time MVAR Unit Status Reactive Capability Scheduled Outage Data Parameter Data
+Specific unit parameters being requested for restoration planning purposes should be listed in the Parameter Data column.

+□ Check this box the unit is identified in a Transmission Owner's restoration plan

+Generator Unit Name Real Time MW Real Time MVAR Unit Status Reactive Capability Scheduled Outage Data Parameter Data İ